dotnet/runtime/src/libraries/System.Composition.Convention/src/PACKAGE.md

 <!-- A description of the package and where one can find more documentation -->

-`System.Composition.Convention` is part of the Managed Extensibility Framework (MEF) 2.0, a composition library for .NET that enables dependency injection through attributes.
+`System.Composition.Convention` is part of the Managed Extensibility Framework (MEF) 2.0, a composition library for .NET that enables dependency injection through attributes or conventions.

 This package simplifies the process of applying consistent patterns for part exports, imports, and metadata by using convention-based configurations.
 It is useful for scenarios where you want to avoid repetitive attribute-based decoration and instead define conventions for registering types in your composition container.